-My first book examined the environmental history of economic transformation in the Russian north during the twentieth century.
-It asked questions about the relationship between nature and power in the Soviet Union, the forms of interaction with the environment that developed in communist systems, and the role of the Arctic in global environmental history.
-The study was based on an in-depth examination of a range of industries on the Kola Peninsula in the northwest corner of Russia.
-I also have several article-length projects that address industrial waste and Soviet environmental performance, the relationship between reindeer herders and conservation scientists, environmental subjectivity in the Soviet Union, and long-term human interactions with Lake Imandra.
-Future book-length projects will focus on the Tunguska explosion of 1908 and Eurasian climate history.
+My first book examines the environmental history of economic transformation in the Russian north during the twentieth century.
+It asks questions about the relationship between nature and power in the Soviet Union, the forms of interaction with the environment that developed in communist systems, and the role of the Arctic in global environmental history.
+My current book project is a history of the 1908 Tunguska explosion and the efforts to understand it (see my personal website for more information).

 - “A Tale of Two Reindeer: Pastoralism and Preservation in the Soviet Arctic,” REGION: Regional Studies of Russia, Eastern Europe, and Central Asia 6, no. 2 (2017): 251–271.